EndPointCorp/end-point-blog/2012/02/01/railsadmin-import-part-2.html.md

 ### Configuration: Display

-Following RailsAdmin's example for setting configurations, I've added the ability to allow the import display to be set for each model.
+Following RailsAdmin’s example for setting configurations, I’ve added the ability to allow the import display to be set for each model.

 ```ruby
 config.model User do